jamietr1/google-docs-writing-tracker/README.md

 Your Writing Data spreadsheet will need to be configured with several new tabs:

-### Create the Goals tab.
+### Create the Goal tab.

-If you don't already have a Goals tab, you need to create one.
+If you don't already have a Goal tab, you need to create one.

 1. Create a new tab in your Writing Data spreadsheet
-2. Name the tab "Goals"
+2. Name the tab "Goal"
 3. The Goals tab should have 2 columns that should look something like this:

 | Date      | Goal      |